drts01/notes/stackedit/Code School.md

 * Contribute/Publish a coding CV (i.e. Github repos)
 * Can articulate how coding can be applied to interests outside of "tech".
 ## Other
+* Continued interest in CS, i.e.:
-* Purse CS related career, degree, hobbies, or goin
+   Purse CS related career, degree, hobbies, or join user groups and/or trade organizations
+* Re-enrollement

 # Resources
 ## Editors